Police Seek Armed Robbery Suspect

-The St. Johnsbury Police Department is investigating a reported robbery at Horizon’s Deli that occurred this evening.
+The St. Johnsbury Police Department is investigating a reported robbery at Horizon’s Deli that occurred Saturday evening.

 The St. Johnsbury Police Department is requesting the public’s assistance identifying the below individual.
 Any person with information about this incident or the identity of the below person is requested to contact the St. Johnsbury Police Department at 748-2314.